 Infections Control Training:

 Fellows have a month rotation in infection control and antimicrobial stewardship.
-During this rotation fellows receive didactic and practical training in healthcare epidemiology.
-They will also complete the SHEA on-line training course in Healthcare Epidemiology
+During this rotation fellows receive didactic training and practical experience in healthcare epidemiology and antimicrobial stewardship.
+They will also complete the SHEA on-line training course in Healthcare Epidemiology.

 - Fellowship Program